mehmetc/data_collector/README.md

 # DataCollector
-Convinience module to Extract, Transform and Load your data.
+Convenience module to Extract, Transform and Load your data.

 #### input
 Read input from an URI